peterkuma/masters-thesis/chapters/05_overview-of-acraneb2.md

 radiation: the Earth's surface and each atmospheric layer.
 This fact makes the situation more complicated than in the shortwave spectrum, as the broadband optical thickness of layers depends on the path travelled by radiation, which is ambiguous.
-The adding method can accomodate only a single choice of optical thickness per layer.
+The adding method can accommodate only a single choice of optical thickness per layer.
 However, it is possible to overcome this problem with improved accuracy
 (over making a single arbitrary choice of optical thickness)